 to break 1 mole of bonds

 in a molecule to form individual atoms.
-The higher the bond energy the stronger the covalent bond and the greater amount of energy needed to break it and separate the atoms.
+The higher the bond energy the stronger the covalent bond and the greater amount of energy needed to break it.

 Well bond breaking is an endothermic process that requires energy but bond formation is exothermic, it releases heat energy to